fbradyirl/fbradyirl_archive.github.io/_posts/2017-02-19-automate-your-tv.md

 layout: post
 published: true
 title: Automate Your TV
-subtitle: Integrate your Open Source Set-top box with Home Assitant
+subtitle: Integrate your Open Source Set-top box with Home Assistant
 ---
 I have been using [Home Assistant][1] on my Raspberry Pi for the past few months to power my home automation.